omega-800/ost-vpn-proposal/main.typ

 = Argumentation

-Educational institutions have a responsibility to provide information in a neutral and non-discriminatory manner, thereby establishing a standart for @oer, open research and the free exchange of information @BOSB.
+Universities can play an exemplary role by using and contributing to FOSS through advisory, analytical, and evaluative activities.
+They possess unique forms of expertise and a degree of independence that can add significant value.
+These activities can indeed foster learning and improvement in the spirit of the Humboldtian educational ideal.
+Collaboration with the wider FOSS community is essential to ensure genuine openness, mutual learning, and innovation.
+In addition, sovereignty, data security, and inclusion should be key priorities.
+Educational institutions are key in providing information in a neutral and non-discriminatory manner, thereby establishing a standart for @oer, open research and the free exchange of information @BOSB.
 This responsibility can only be fulfilled when accessibility for all is guaranteed through the implementation of @foss @Hartwagner.

 While the management of services via Azure AD may offer conveniences, the reliance on a multi-trillion-dollar corporation's closed-source software presents a multitude of risks and worries particularily in, but not limited to, educational and research contexts.
 These risks encompass: